-As Johnny Canuck himself, he featured prominently in political cartoons for thirty years.
+As to Johnny Canuck himself, he featured prominently in political cartoons for thirty years.
 It was towards the end of the 19th century that he gradually fell out of use.
-It is difficult to say why this happened, as the use of other national personifications would continue unabated for until after World War II.
+It is difficult to say why this happened, as the use of other national personifications would continue unabated until after World War II.
 It would take the superhero craze of the late Thirties and early Forties to revive the character.

 In 1938 Action Comics featuring Superman was published by Detective Comics Inc. (one of the companies which would become DC Comics).
 The phenomenal success of Superman would create a demand for superheroes that would insure that comic books would be filled with them for the next ten years.
 The superhero craze did not simply affect comic books in the United States, but in Canada as well.
 And just as Will Eisner turned Uncle Sam into a superhero for Quality Comics, so too did Johnny Canuck become a superhero.
 It was in 1941 that the manager of Toronto based Bell Features threw down a challenge for cartoonist Leo Bachle (then only fourteen): he had to create an exciting feature for the company's comic book line.

 To this end young Bachle took the old national personification Johnny Canuck and transformed him from a burly lumberjack into a young fighter pilot, complete with leather headgear, goggles, flight jacket, and high topped boots.
-A captain in the Royal Canadian Air Force, Johnny had no superpowers, but was had excellent athletic ability and was a great aviator.
+A captain in the Royal Canadian Air Force, Johnny had no superpowers, but had excellent athletic ability and was a great aviator.
 Johnny Canuck debuted in Dime Comics #1, February 1942.
 The character proved a roaring success, perhaps the most successful Canadian superhero save for Nelvana of the Northern Lights.
 His adventures continued for 28 issues of Dime Comics, ending in 1946.
-In 1995 Canada Post issued stamps commemorating the superheroes of the past, including Seventies hero Captain Canuck, Eighties heroine Fleur de Lys, Nelvana of the Northern Lights, Superman, and, of course, Johnny Canuck.
+In 1995 Canada Post issued stamps commemorating the superheroes of the past, including Seventies hero Captain Canuck, Eighties heroine Fleur de Lys, Golden Age heroine Nelvana of the Northern Lights, Superman, and, of course, Johnny Canuck.
 Johnny was portrayed as he was in the comic books, with his aviator's cap and flight jacket.

 In 1965 Johnny Canuck would be revived again, this time by American mystery writer James Moffatt.
 Strictly speaking Moffatt's version of Johnny was not the personification of Canada, but merely a Canadian private eye (who is one quarter Sioux) who changed his name to Johnny Canuck out of patriotism.
 Moffatt's Johnny Canuck adventures appeared only in paperback and are more or less forgotten, which may be a good thing.
 Reportedly they were poorly written and about as Canadian as the movie Rose Marie with Nelson Eddy and Jeanette MacDonald.